Best Examples of Company Vision and Mission Statements

 The more clearly you can articulate your primary purpose, the less time and resources you’ll waste later trying to fix poor communication, alignment, employee engagement and unwanted cultural behaviors.
 Your employees and your customers will know what they are a part of and why you care.

 Your mission statement helps your entire team know what it looks like to give your best each day and aspire to a shared vision.
-It focuses on the people you serve and reminds everyone that influence and success happen every day, not just in the rosy, someday-future.
+It focuses on the people you serve and reminds everyone that influence and success happen every day, not just in the rosy, someday of the future.
 It should also help individuals tap into the intrinsic motivation that gives real meaning to their work.
-Under a live and vibrant company mission, your goals and plans will be more aligned.
+With a living and vibrant company mission, your goals and plans will be aligned.

 From a practical standpoint, you should be able to bounce your opportunities and ideas against these statements to determine if your decisions will take you in the right direction.